Expenses (2024-25)

 Starting Summer 2022 or later, students are not eligible for WWU grants and scholarships, but may apply for Federal Direct Student Loans.
 The balance of the tuition not covered by awarded loans must be paid by the financial clearance deadline.

-Walla Walla University High School Enrichment Tuition ($250 per class, limited to 4 credits per quarter)
+Walla Walla University High School Enrichment Tuition (10% of the per-credit WWU Undergraduate tuition rate, limited to 16 credits per year)

 Senior Citizen Audit Tuition ($100 per quarter)